 For a very long time, no written document was signed between US employers and employees.
 Only an agreement on principles, often formalized orally, established collaboration between the two parties.
 It was then agreed that if the employee came to the worksite every day, performed well, and was respectful and loyal to the company, the employer would repay them by keeping them as an employee and paying them a salary adjusted to their results: the foundations of the “at-will” doctrine.

 This conviction is so deeply seated in the American culture that employment in the USA today is still, by default, at-will.
-In other terms, the employer or the employee can put an end to their collaboration at any time, regardless of the reason (even if it is illegal), or without any reason at all.
+In other terms, the employer or the employee can put an end to their collaboration at any time, regardless of the reason, or without any reason at all.

 An at-will employer is one who can modify the criteria of their collaboration with an employee at any time and without warning.
 For example, they can reduce the employee’s salary or take away their benefits (retirement plan, vacation days, etc.), with no fear of legal consequences.

 At first sight, the principles of at-will can give an impression of extreme flexibility in the labor market.
 If you are very used to a highly regulated and constrained labor market, it can be easy to be so enthusiastic that you forget that this American flexibility is only possible within a very well defined framework.
 You can swim wherever you want in the pool… so long as you are in the water!

 2. Defining the framework: “Offer Letter” versus “Employment Agreement”

 The principles of at-will normally apply by default, for example, when an “offer letter” is signed by the employer and the employee [see The different types of employment agreements in the USA].

 There is an exception, however, if the employee is protected by an employment contract, also known as an “employment agreement”, which determines the reasons that are valid for dismissal: “good cause” or “cause” (e.g. poor performance, serious mistake, economic layoff, etc.).